seek-oss/playroom/.changeset/icy-islands-guess.md

 'playroom': patch
 ---

-Fix code loading on page load in Firefox
+Ensure code populates the editor on page load

-Resolves a timing issue where code would not be hydrated into the editor correctly on page load in Firefox.
+Resolves a timing issue where code would not be populated into the editor on page load in some browsers.